dell/omnia-containers/README.md

 2. Uses Dockerfiles from the cloned repository
 3. Builds static binaries from source code
 4. Creates minimal scratch-based images
-5. Includes SBOM and provenance metadata (when pushed to registry)

 **Note**: To use a different commit/branch/tag, modify the `IDRAC_TELEMETRY_COMMIT` variable in `build_images.sh`.